 Darwin 2030 - City for People.
-City of Colour. sets out our vision for the next 10 years, drawing on community wisdom, existing Council strategies and plans, our commitments to and with key stakeholders and states clearly where we want Darwin to be by 2030.
+City of Colour. sets out our vision for the next 10 years, drawing on community wisdom, existing Council strategies and plans, our commitments to and with key stakeholders and states clearly where we want the City of Darwin to be by 2030.